oroinc/documentation/platform/bundles/CacheBundle/cache.rst

 Default Cache Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you may read in `Readme`_ there are two abstract services you can use
+There are two abstract services you can use
 as a parent for your cache services.
 Default implementations are
 following: - for CLI requests: ``MemoryCacheChain`` with only
 ``Oro\Bundle\CacheBundle\Provider\FilesystemCache`` as a cache provider
 - for other requests: ``MemoryCacheChain`` with ``ArrayCache`` on the
 top of ``FilesystemCache``

+For services based on `oro.cache.abstract.without_memory_cache` the MemoryCacheChain is not used.

 .. _Memory based cache: #memory-based-cache
 .. _Persistent/shared cache: #persistent/shared-cache